 If clipping is being performed for therapeutic reasons (matted/neglected coat), bathing beforehand may not be required or recommended.

-When you are clipping or trimming the animal, you need to be mindful of the equipment you are using and exercise caution because animals can be quite fidgety and if you are using thinning scissors close to the eyes or mouth, sudden movements can cause a hazard to both you and the animal.
-You also need to check the animal’s coat for clear and visible signs of matting or knots, any injuries or skin conditions including parasites.
+When you are clipping or trimming the animal, you need to be mindful of the equipment you are using and exercise caution because animals can be quite fidgety.
+If you are using thinning scissors close to the eyes or mouth, sudden movements can cause a hazard to both you and the animal.
+You also need to check the animal’s coat for clear and visible signs of matting or knots, as well as any injuries or skin conditions, including parasites.

-2. Identify the type of animal you are grooming, because some fur can grow back differently once clipped, so it is important to know which breeds you are working with so you can clip accordingly.
+- Identify the type of animal you are grooming because some fur can grow back differently once clipped, so it is important to know which breeds you are working with so you can clip accordingly.

-5. Always use scissors of shears around the eyes, ears mouth and feet.
+- Always use scissors or shears around the eyes, ears, mouth and feet.

-8. Clean all equipment used with appropriate cleaning process and disinfectant.
+- Clean all equipment used with the appropriate cleaning process and disinfectant.

 Cleaning and maintaining equipment